Wplace: Overview

-Individual users can edit the map of the world on an online canvas through changing any of four trillion square pixels available.
-Users begin with a limited pool of 62 pixels that they can place, and regain one spent pixel every 30 seconds as the maximum pool size expands by 2 every time the user levels up.
+Inspired by r/place, a recurring collaborative project hosted on Reddit, Wplace enables individual users to edit an online canvas of a world map by changing any of the four trillion square pixels available.
+Users begin with a limited pool of 30 pixels they can place and regain one spent pixel every 30 seconds as the maximum pool expands by 2 every time the user levels up by drawing a certain amount of pixels.
+Those limitations encourage users to either work slowly, hoping their progress is not ruined, or collaborate with other users, especially on large-scale projects.
 The site also features a leaderboard that shows which country and region host the most pixels.
 Such rules result in frequent wars between users, where every author tries to finish their own picture, sometimes destroying previous or neighboring images.

-Users, by leveling up and placing pixels, accumulate "droplets" – a special currency that can be spent on increasing the pool of pixels, regenerating more pixels, changing the user's profile picture or adding a flag of a chosen country to the user's profile.
-Users gain 1 droplet for every pixel placed, and 500 droplets every time they level up.
+Users, by leveling up and placing pixels, accumulate "droplets"—a special currency that can be spent on increasing the pool of pixels, regenerating more pixels, changing the user's profile picture, or adding a flag of a chosen country to the user's profile.
+Users gain 1 droplet for every pixel placed and 500 droplets every time they level up.
 These purchases are beneficial to creating art; when placing pixels in the country whose flag a user has purchased, 10% of their pixels will be restored.
-There are a total of 63 colours for users to choose from, with 31 of them (including transparent) being completely free, while the other 32 can be bought for "droplets".
+There are a total of 63 colours for users to choose from, with 31 of them (excluding transparent) being completely free, while the other 32 can be bought for 2000 "droplets" each.

-The website attracted over a million users in four days, gaining popularity on platforms like TikTok, Reddit and Twitter, especially among residents of countries like Germany and Brazil.
-Due to the very high amount of concurrent users, the website has experienced many technical issues, that blocked leaderboards and prevented new users from registering, despite allowing already existing users to edit the canvas.
+The website attracted over a million users in four days, gaining popularity on platforms like TikTok, Reddit, and Twitter.
+Due to the very high number of concurrent users, the website has experienced many technical issues that blocked leaderboards and prevented new users from registering, despite allowing already existing users to edit the canvas.

 On 27 August 2025, the developer of Wplace made a post on Reddit addressing various issues of the platform, including user bans, server downtime, and its "pay to win" model.

 Reception

 Pop culture

-Users actively draw images from well-known pop culture media, that includes video games, anime, Cartoons, music, live-action television shows and web series, films, sports (mainly soccer) and internet culture trends such as memes.
-Elements, especially various fictional characters from video games, anime and cartoon franchises like Genshin Impact, Hollow Knight, Honkai: Star Rail, Kirby, Mario, Sonic the Hedgehog, Minecraft, Touhou Project, My Little Pony: Friendship Is Magic, Umamusume: Pretty Derby, Persona, Zenless Zone Zero, Blue Archive, Undertale, Deltarune, Pokémon, Bocchi the Rock!, Dragon Ball Z, Ace Attorney and Hatsune Miku: Project Diva are frequently featured on the website.
-Deltarune is one of the most featured franchises on the website, with some sources saying the franchise overruns the site by the amount of artwork related to it present on the website.
+Users actively draw images from well-known pop culture media, that includes video games, anime, cartoons, music, films, live-action television shows, web series, sports and internet culture trends such as memes.
+Elements, especially various fictional characters from video games, anime and cartoon franchises like Genshin Impact, Hollow Knight, Honkai: Star Rail, Kirby, Mario, Overwatch, Sonic the Hedgehog, Minecraft, South Park, Touhou Project, My Little Pony: Friendship Is Magic, Umamusume: Pretty Derby, Persona, Zenless Zone Zero, Blue Archive, Undertale, Deltarune, Pokémon, Bocchi the Rock!, Dragon Ball Z, Ace Attorney, and Hatsune Miku: Project Diva are frequently featured on the website.
+Deltarune is one of the most featured media on the website, with some sources saying the game overruns the site by the amount of artwork related to it present on the website.